hafeyang/lodash-multi-set-with/README.md

-# lodash-multil-set-with
+# lodash-multi-set-with
-`lodash-multil-set-with` a [lodash](https://github.com/lodash/lodash) mixin used to manipulate javascript object elegantly
+`lodash-multi-set-with` a [lodash](https://github.com/lodash/lodash) mixin used to multi set values with context in object

 assume we want mapping `status` value in an object `[{toreview:{status:1},reviewed:{status:2}},toreview:{status:1},reviewed:{status:2}}]`